KaotoIO/kaoto.io/content/docs/designer/04-runtime-selector/_index.md

 {{< image-sh src="vscode-kaoto-settings.png" text="VSCode Kaoto settings" >}}

-1. In the `TextField`, provide the URL of the `index.json` file that specifies the location of the subsequent catalogs, for instance, the public Kaoto catalog can be used:
+2. In the `TextField`, provide the URL of the `index.json` file that specifies the location of the subsequent catalogs, for instance, the public Kaoto catalog can be used:

 {{< image-sh src="setting-kaoto-catalog-url.png" text="Setting a Kaoto catalog URL" >}}

-1. Restart Kaoto for the changes to have effect
+3. Use the Kaoto editor status bar to select from a custom catalogs.

 {{< image-sh src="runtime-selector.png" text="Kaoto runtime selector" >}}

+4. Restart Kaoto for the changes to have effect